top of page

 Copyediting

-ChatGPT can perform first-pass copyediting, correcting grammar, spelling, and punctuation errors with stunning accuracy while also aligning text to a specified style guide like The Chicago Manual of Style.
+ChatGPT can perform first-pass copyediting, correcting grammar, spelling, and punctuation errors with stunning accuracy while also aligning text to a specified style guide like The Chicago Manual of Style or the Associated Press Stylebook.
 Because ideation is a top strength, it excels with writing headlines, titles, subtitles, decks, you name it.

-For the 97 percent (a guess) of editors who aren’t enamored with formatting references, ChatGPT could make your eyes misty.
+For the legions of editors who aren’t enamored with formatting references, ChatGPT could make your eyes misty.
 ChatGPT can take author-garbled references and format them in a snap, whether you’re using APA, MLA, Chicago, or another style.
 Plus, because it is connected to the internet, it can track down current information, such as missing elements in references, and fill in the blanks.

 Screenshot of ChatGPT that shows text under the header "Guide to Using the Semicolon"